Lowell Spinners

+The Lowell Spinners are an amateur baseball team based in Lowell, Massachusetts, set to begin play in the summer of 2026.
+A former professional baseball team, also based in Lowell, was previously known by the same name.

-The Lowell Spinners were a baseball team based in Lowell, Massachusetts.
-From 1996 to 2020, they were members of Minor League Baseball's New York–Penn League (NYPL) as the Class A Short Season affiliate of the Boston Red Sox.
-With Major League Baseball's reorganization of the minor leagues after the 2020 season, Lowell was not selected to continue in affiliated baseball.
+The professional team was founded in 1996, after the Elmira Pioneers moved to Lowell.
+From 1996 to 2020, the Spinners were members of Minor League Baseball's New York–Penn League (NYPL) as the Class A Short Season affiliate of the Boston Red Sox.

-The team was founded in 1996, after the Elmira Pioneers moved to Lowell.
 For the 1996 and 1997 seasons, the Spinners played at Stoklosa Alumni Field; from 1998 onward, they played at Edward A. LeLacheur Park.
+With Major League Baseball's reorganization of the minor leagues after the 2020 season, Lowell was not selected to continue in affiliated baseball, which resulted in the team folding.

+In November 2025, a revival of the Spinners name, with a new team under new ownership, was announced—the team plans to begin play in the Futures Collegiate Baseball League, a collegiate summer baseball team, in 2026.

 History

 Lowell's heritage in organized baseball dates to 1877, when the city hosted two teams.
-The 1877 Lowell team played in the League Alliance and the Lowell Ladies Men were members the 1877 New England Association.
+The 1877 Lowell team played in the League Alliance and the Lowell Ladies Men were members of the 1877 New England Association.
 Lowell was a frequent member of the Class B New England League, but had not fielded a team in minor league baseball since 1947, when the nearby Lawrence Millionaires franchise transferred to Lowell on July 15.

 After Clyde Smoll Jr. (who bought the Elmira team in 1986 and was the son of former major league pitcher Clyde Smoll) brought the team to Lowell in 1996, Drew Weber was the team owner from 1997 until June 2016, when the franchise was purchased by Dave Heller.

 The Spinners set a minor-league record in the 2000 season, as they sold every home ticket for every home game.
 This began a streak of sold-out home games.
 The streak was broken on August 30, 2010, at 413 games.

 On August 21, 2003, the Spinners sponsored a Jack Kerouac bobblehead giveaway.
 Kerouac was a Lowell native, and played football for Lowell High School.
 The bobblehead was accepted by Cooperstown in 2005, the first time a literary icon was accepted there.
 The bobbleheads were so popular that many more were made than originally intended, raised $10,000 for the Jack Kerouac Scholarship Fund.
 The enshrinement also made media headlines as far away as Los Angeles.

 The giveaway was repeated on August 7, 2012, when the film adaptation of On the Road was released.
 The dolls had a bobble head as well as a "bobble arm."
 The bobbleheads were also available online for ordering, and as the game was sponsored by the UMass Lowell English Department, their departmental scholarships received the proceeds from the online orders.
 A third Kerouac bobblehead, featuring Kerouac in his Lowell High football uniform, was given out on July 25, 2013.